 Its offering?
 Carefully crafted Italian interpretations of everyday items to make daily living all the more enjoyable.
 For its tableware collection, think zebu-horn-handled cutlery sets and mother of pearl caviar serveware; for the living room, ebony and pearl chess sets and tusk-topped saffiano leather boxes; and for the bathroom, carbon fibre shaving sets and ox horn manicure sets.

 Known for: The form-conscious silhouettes, clean lines and plain but textured upholstery loved by subtle luxury enthusiasts

 With an almost 80-year history in Italian furniture making and a predecessor company which had the backing of illustrious designers such as Aulenti and Magistretti, Casamilano enjoys a design sensibility well beyond its years.

 The well-informed, family-run company debuted at the Milan Furniture Fair in April 1988 focusing on producing understated Italian furniture designs of the highest quality which, equally, respect the environment.
 Its made-in-Italy pieces are characterised by curving lines which mimic the lines of the body and unadorned finishes which allow the integrity of the material speak for itself – a respect which has roots in the Brianna tradition of casegoods manufacturing.

 Image Credit: Riviere

 Known for: Faultless woven leather, good enough for luxury handbags

 As the brand’s name would suggest, inspiration for its product collections is courtesy of “la bella vita”.
 Rattan leather ranges suggest the wide-brimmed hats of sunny summer days by the lake and quilted leather ones the saddlery of beach-ridden horses.
-Everything about this brand is inviting – most importantly, the life it represents.
+Everything about this Italian brand is inviting – most importantly, the life it represents.